 Amid a devastating surge of Covid infections, the South African National Editors Forum (SANEF) has launched a guide, developed with a focus on the needs of community media.
 The guide produced in close partnership with fraycollege and Internews, draws on experiences of journalists infected and affected by the pandemic.

 fraycollege hosted a webinar on the power of telling Africa’s stories.
-The webinar looked at best practices, the latest trends, the role of multi-media and social platforms in modern story telling.
+The webinar looked at best practices, latest trends, the role of multi-media and social platforms in story telling.
 Using real case studies we looked at how we tell Africa’s stories, how audiences consume stories and how to give power to your stories.

 The IWMF has launched a Global Health Reporting Initiative, focused on Vaccines and Immunization, for journalists.
 Early and mid-career journalists, as well as senior investigative journalists, are encouraged to apply, especially those who cover scientific or health stories.